 A bull will charge and strike its upwards during an attack

-The action of moving funds from one institution to another.
+A cash transfer is the action of moving funds from one institution to another.
 Can be used interchangeably with terms like currency transfer, foreign exchange or currency converting when discussing the movement of funds from one country to another.

-The Clearing House Automated Payment System is a speedier way of making payments, as funds clear on the same business day.
+The Clearing House Automated Payment System (CHAPS) is a speedier way of making payments, as funds clear on the same business day.

-An online currency calculator that shows you the value of your money in another currency at the present exchange rate.
+A currency converter is an online currency calculator that shows you the value of your money in another currency at the present exchange rate.

-The movement of money (currency) from one location to another, essentially changing one currency for another.
+Currency transfer is the movement of money (currency) from one location to another, essentially changing one currency for another.
 Managing this process requires a consistent, prudent approach to risk, which just happens to be our specialty.

-The amount of money that is placed at risk due to foreign exchange market movements.
+Exposure is the amount of money that is placed at risk due to foreign exchange market movements.
 Basically, an industry term that describes financial risk involved in a transaction.

-When speed is of the essence, this UK system can be used to escalate payments of up to £10,000, bank-dependent.
+Faster payment is when speed is of the essence, this UK system can be used to escalate payments of up to £10,000, bank-dependent.
 This money usually clears within minutes.

 Foreign exchange market

-Also known as forex, FX or the currency market, this is a forum that facilitates the movement of capital (money) from one global location to another through the trading of currencies.
+Foreign exchange market, also known as forex, FX or the currency market, this is a forum that facilitates the movement of capital (money) from one global location to another through the trading of currencies.

 This market is characterised by its global nature, the sheer volume of transactions that occur daily and the variety of factors that influence exchange rate movements, as well as the use of leverage to counteract these movements by providing padding for profit and loss margins.

-A legal instrument that promises to exchange a specific amount of one currency for another on a future date, at a predetermined rate.This product allows you to fix a price, based on the current market rate, for buying or selling currencies on a specified date in the future.
+A forward contract legal instrument that promises to exchange a specific amount of one currency for another on a future date, at a predetermined rate.This product allows you to fix a price, based on the current market rate, for buying or selling currencies on a specified date in the future.

-The difference between the spot rate and the forward rate, this calculates the interest rate differential between the buy and sell currency.
+Forward points are the difference between the spot rate and the forward rate, this calculates the interest rate differential between the buy and sell currency.

-The rate at which two currencies can be exchanged on a predetermined date in the future.
+Forward rate is the rate at which two currencies can be exchanged on a predetermined date in the future.

 FX (Foreign Exchange)

-The industry abbreviation that is used to signify foreign exchange, it refers to the worldwide trading market that facilitates the movement of currencies.
+FX is the industry abbreviation that is used to signify foreign exchange, it refers to the worldwide trading market that facilitates the movement of currencies.

 Good ‘Til Cancelled.
 A GTC foreign exchange order will sit in the market at a fixed rate until executed or cancelled.

-Protecting your international payments against future currency movements, the instruments used to achieve FX risk management are called Currency Options.
+Hedge protects your international payments against future currency movements, the instruments used to achieve FX risk management are called Currency Options.

-This is the bulk rate at which banks trade volumes of currency with other banks.
+Interbank rate is the bulk rate at which banks trade volumes of currency with other banks.

-Contextually speaking, “margin” is used to describe the profit we make on transferring funds.
-(See the definition of ‘Spread’ for more.)
+Contextually speaking, margin is used to describe the profit we make on transferring funds.
+(See the definition of Spread for more.)

-Bought by the client at the offer rate, and sold at the bid rate, the mid-market currency rate is halfway between the bid and offer rates.
+Mid-market rate is bought by the client at the offer rate, and sold at the bid rate, the mid-market currency rate is halfway between the bid and offer rates.

-A directive that enables us to transact on your behalf when a desired exchange rate is reached.
+An order is a directive that enables us to transact on your behalf when a desired exchange rate is reached.

-The foreign exchange rate at which two currencies can be exchanged in two days’ time.
+Spot rate is the foreign exchange rate at which two currencies can be exchanged in two days’ time.

-Exchanging one currency for another at a predetermined rate, settlement occurs in two working days.
+A spot transaction is the exchange one currency for another at a predetermined rate, settlement occurs in two working days.

 Stop Loss Order

-A method to limit risk in the event that the exchange rate worsens.
+Stop loss order is a method to limit risk in the event that the exchange rate worsens.
 By setting a currency stop loss level, the trade will be automatically executed if that worst case scenario exchange rate is reached.
 Because this rate is always worse than the current market rate, it’s possible to protect against detrimental market fluctuations without constant monitoring.